 The facilities of Jefferson’s Department of Radiation Oncology, known as the Bodine Center for Cancer Treatment, were completed in 1987 and occupy three contiguous levels of Thomas Jefferson University Hospital, totaling 57,000 square feet.

 One of the busiest radiation oncology departments in the region, the center has combined clinics for head & neck cancer, lung cancer, skin cancers, genitourinary malignancies, and central nervous system (CNS) tumors.
-The staff has performed thousands of special treatments with implants, intracavitary applications, and intraoperative procedures over the past four decades.
+The staff has performed thousands of special treatments with implants and intracavitary applications over the past four decades.

-The Bodine Center is home to six unique multi-disciplinary clinics, four of which are housed in Bodine.
+The Bodine Center is home to eight unique multi-disciplinary clinics, five of which are housed in Bodine.
 These clinics offer a comprehensive approach to cancer treatment where multiple specialties work collectively to design the most effective treatment plan for each individual patient.
-Within these clinics each person is assigned a navigator to assist them throughout the process.
+Within these clinics each person is assigned a clinical coordinator to assist them throughout the process.
 The clinics include the lung, brain, metastatic uveal melanoma and genourinary (GU).
 The GU clinic is known to be the first and longest functioning multi-disciplinary clinic in the country.
 The other clinics located off-site and nearby are the liver/tumor center and the senior adult center.